equinor/tagreader-python/docs/manual.md

 # Before getting started

-It is highly recommended to go through the [quickstart.ipynb](quickstart) example.
-The quickstart has references to relevant sections in this manual.
+It is highly recommended to go through the [quickstart](quickstart.ipynb) example.
+It has references to relevant sections in this manual.

 # Installation